 Must allow negotiation of new and renegotiation of existing agreements

 The protocol must specify the required interfaces to negotiate new and to renegotiate existing agreements.
-In the context of this specification, (re-)negotiation of agreements is considered to be a bilateral process, which results in a (re-)negotiated agreement.
-The specification must define the basic capabilities to create (re-)negotiated agreements based on (re-)negotiation offers.
+In the context of this specification, (re)negotiation of agreements is considered to be a bilateral process, which results in a (re)negotiated agreement.
+The specification must define the basic capabilities to create (re)negotiated agreements based on (re)negotiation offers.

 Must provide both a symmetric and an asymmetric protocol